 They can even help with how to approach getting endorsement or answer your questions about the process to submit your proposal.

-Submit your completed Initiative Proposal to email@example.com by 9am, 28th September 2020.
+Submit your completed proposal to firstname.lastname@example.org by 5pm on Friday 17 September 2021.

 The SSAF team will then collate all proposals submitted on-time and seek SRC review in a bulk lot before submissions are forwarded to the SSAF Steering Committee for consideration.

-All proposals will be notified by December 2020 in time for the projects to begin in 2021.
+All proposers will be notified by the end of December 2021 in time for the projects to begin in 2022.